hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 page_title: "Connect Sidecar - Kubernetes"
 sidebar_current: "docs-platform-k8s-connect"
 description: |-
-  Connect is a feature built-in to Consul that enables automatic service-to-service authorization and connection encryption across your Consul services.
+  Connect is a feature built into to Consul that enables automatic service-to-service authorization and connection encryption across your Consul services.
 Connect can be used with Kubernetes to secure pod communication with other services.
 ---

 # Connect Sidecar on Kubernetes

-[Connect](/docs/connect/index.html) is a feature built-in to Consul that enables automatic service-to-service authorization and connection encryption across your Consul services.
-Connect can be used with Kubernetes to secure pod communication with other services.
+[Connect](/docs/connect/index.html) is a feature built into to Consul that enables automatic service-to-service authorization and connection encryption across your Consul services.
+Connect can be used with Kubernetes to secure pod communication with other pods and external Kubernetes services.

-The Connect sidecar running [Envoy](#) can be automatically injected into pods in your cluster.
-This makes Connect configuration for Kubernetes automatic.
+The Connect sidecar running Envoy can be automatically injected into pods in your cluster, making configuration for Kubernetes automatic.
 This functionality is provided by the
 [consul-k8s project](https://github.com/hashicorp/consul-k8s) and can be
 automatically installed and configured using the